Th3M00g/Th3M00g-Kali/README.md

 - **Creates required directories** (`~/.vim/undo` for persistent undo, `~/.config`)
 - **Sets git basics**: `user.name`, `user.email`, `init.defaultBranch=main`,
   `push.autoSetupRemote=true`
+- **Installs apt packages** listed in `src/apt-packages.txt` (e.g. `rlwrap` for the listener helper, `tree` for engagement scaffolding, the zsh plugins the prompt expects).
+Runs `sudo apt-get install -y`; skipped on non-apt systems with a list of what to install manually.
 - **Restores pipx tools** listed in `src/pipx-tools.txt` (skipped if pipx isn't installed)

 Re-running the script is safe — it skips files that are already correctly